Vladimir101/PythonBasics/README.md

-# PythonBasics - good code
+# PythonBasics - for my students